 Perform the Kaiser test by adding 1-2 drops of solution A (0.5 mL 0.01 M KCN, 24.5 mL pyridine), B (1 g ninhydrin, 20 mL n-butanol), and C (20 g phenol, 10 mL n-butanol) each into two test tubes.
 One test tube will be the control while the other will monitor the reaction.

-Add a few beads of the resin from the reaction vessel to the reaction test tube and heat up the two test tubes to 110 °C.
+Add a few beads of the resin from the reaction vessel to reaction test tube and heat up the two test tubes to 110 °C.

 If the deprotection is complete, the contents of the test tube will turn a dark blue/purple color.
 If the deprotection is incomplete or failed, the solution will remain yellow.
-Compare the reaction test tube with the control.
+Compare the reaction test tube with the control test tube.

 Coupling the Next Building Blocks